SavePoint Syntax

 Semantic Markup for Turning Points in Thinking

 For five months, at the end of marathon sessions, I typed the same request: “give me a savepoint.”
 The word showed up in twenty-plus conversations before it became a system.
-The reflex came before the syntax.
+The reflex showed up before the syntax did.

 I kept losing the turning points.
-Not the notes, not the decisions, but the exact moment understanding shifted.
+The notes survived, the decisions survived, but the exact moment understanding shifted was gone.
 A session would run for hours, something would click, and then the thread would close.
 The model processes everything said in a session, but none of it survives.
 I’d come back and the thinking was gone.
 The question that produced the syntax was not “how do I document my thinking?”
 It was: what does the model actually need to reconstruct where I was?

 What came out was a markup format.
 A way to mark, inline, the exact point where understanding shifted, without stopping the flow.
 The tag went through months of revision.
-One result I did not anticipate: I could go back through months of ideation and find the exact moment a decision locked in.
+One thing I didn’t anticipate: I could go back through months of ideation and find the exact moment a decision locked in.
 A trail system through the archive.

 Three versions. v1.0 was YAML frontmatter: loose, reflective, and it stripped out the concrete content it was supposed to preserve.
 The protocol reproduced the exact loss it was built for.